Supporting Educators • Promoting Learning

 “the systematic investigation into and study of materials and sources in order to establish facts and reach new conclusions”

-We mistakenly assume that research includes ‘double-blind’ clinical studies, is independently peer-reviewed, compared with alternative findings, and subjected to further meta-analyses: “in order to establish facts…”.
+We mistakenly assume that research includes ‘double-blind’ clinical studies, is independently peer-reviewed, compared with alternative findings, and subjected to further meta-analyses.
 In reality, it would seem this is rarely the case.

-We’ll start with perhaps one of the biggest educational crazes of recent years: the “growth mindset” theory.
-Based on the work of Carol Dweck, this predicts that educational attainment is positively linked to a student’s belief that their ability is malleable rather than fixed.
+Based on the work of Carol Dweck, the “growth mindset” theory predicts that educational attainment is positively linked to a student’s belief that their ability is malleable rather than fixed.

 The well-known education writer David Didau explains: